View Susan's entire Water Lily / Waterfall paintings gallery (below) in a separate window if you wish.

 All this work and excitement just goes to show that even though some things change other things stay the same.
 Yes, some things have changed and it is very sad but Susan is still a working artist even though Infinity Studio had to move.
 Sadly we lost our prized location next to the Santa Monica Pier.
 There was no way to stay there even though we all hoped to make it to our forty year anniversary in the same location just as Small World Books did.
 Well, we came close.
 Thirty eight years is not bad.

-It was two years ago that Infinity Studio was forced to close and we moved to downtown Santa Monica.
+It was in 2016 that Infinity Studio was forced to permenantly close our ocean front location and we moved to downtown Santa Monica, less than a mile away.
 Since then Susan has done some very amazing work.
 Susan's other paintings web site showcases some of her newer work.
-If you wish to visit then please do so but be sure to return to Infinity Studio.
+If you wish to visit there please do so but be sure to return to Infinity Studio.
 There is so much to see here.
 You will also learn about Susan, her philosophy and what drives her to produce such amazing artwork.

 We appreciate everything you art lovers do to support the arts.
 As you may know we not only display on this web site the work of Susan Weinberg but we also showcase new and exciting artists from time to time who have worked and studied with Susan.

-Since the relocation Susan continues to work on the very nice new series of Water Lily / Waterfall paintings you may have seen above.
+Since the relocation Susan continues to work on what has turned out to be a very nice series of Water Lily / Waterfall paintings which you may have seen above in the slide show.
 We did a number of field trips to gather plants and flowers and take photographs.
 She used these as inspiration for these flower compositions.
 Up until we were locked out, because of the December 12, 2015 fire upstairs, they were being shown in the front of the Studio and everyone who viewed them had enjoyed them a lot.
-Susan has also produced a large body of smaller work on the same theme which will be posted here soon.
+Susan has also produced a large body of smaller work on the same theme.
 She has produced some work on single canvas while others are multi part cascaded work.
 Look for them here in the near future.
 Of course Susan not only paints but she continues to teach.

 She developed this product while designing her paints for decorative work.
 It uses the same technology and method (chemicals / pigments / binders etc) as she developed for her Hand Painted Fabric.
 Actually from the beginning it worked on leather as well as textiles and even wicker work and wood.
-Now Susan has modified the formulation so that it can be applied to worn, cracked and faded leather.
+Susan had modified the formulation so that it could also be applied to worn, cracked and faded leather.
 It gives a new life to worn-out leather furniture, bags, jackets and such.
 Unlike a regular leather paint that simply covers and colors, this product rejuvenates and restores.
-If you are interested in see examples, before and after of a simple "brushed on application" please contact us.
+If you are interested in seeing examples, before and after of a simple "brushed on application" please contact us.

 We will continue to feature other significant events on this site which you will no doubt be interested in seeing.
 So come back regularly.